ManhhND/drupal9-multisite/README.md

     lando drush @site.alias sqlc < db_name.sql
     ```

+## Static site generation

+1. From UI
+- Go to */admin/config/tome/static/generate*
+- Fill in the base URL and click **Submit** to generate
+- Go to */admin/config/tome/static/preview* to preview the generated static site

+2. Using CLI
+- Execute `lando drush -l my.domain.com tome:static`

 ## More automation with bash script

 New site provisioning can be automated executing `init-new-site.sh` script